kennedykwangari/kennedykwangari.github.io/pages/awards.md

 ---
 layout: page
-title: Awards & Honors
+title: Awards
-permalink: /Awards/
+permalink: /Awards & Honors/
 ---

 **Selected Awards, Honors, and Recognitions for our contributions, work, and efforts in the Artificial Intelligence field**